jsta/gssurgo_data/README.md

 * Have the `arcpy` python module available for the intial `tif` extraction step

-* Have the `ogr2ogr` command available and working with the `GPKG` driver

-* Have the python modules listed in [environment.yml](environment.yml) installed.
+* Install the dependencies for the `gssurgo` python package.
 If using Anaconda, make sure you have the **64bit** version.
 You can install an Anaconda virtual environment with:

 ```
-conda env create -n gSSURGO -f environment.yml
+conda env create -n gssurgo -f environment.yml
-source activate gSSURGO
+source activate gssurgo
 ```

+# development install
+pip install git+git://github.com/jsta/gssurgo.git

+# development upgrade
+# pip install --upgrade git+git://github.com/jsta/gssurgo.git

 ## Usage